TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

-For this process to work correctly, you must be in the subdirectory where the ``TRIBITS_ADD_LIBRARY()`` or ``TRIBITS_ADD_EXECUTABLE()`` command is called from its ``CMakeList.txt`` file, otherwise the object file targets will not be listed by ``make help``.
+For this process to work correctly, you must be in the subdirectory where the ``TRIBITS_ADD_LIBRARY()`` or ``TRIBITS_ADD_EXECUTABLE()`` command is called from its ``CMakeLists.txt`` file, otherwise the object file targets will not be listed by ``make help``.

 NOTE: CMake does not seem to not check on dependencies when explicitly